-ustralian Rainfall nd Runoff Provide "Australian designers with the best available information on design flood estimation" and in turn "providing a sound basis for the sizing of works and structures that are subject to floods". uilding Act 1993 & Building legulations 2006 The Act sets out the legal framework for the regulation of construction of recreation and stormwaters and other structures, recreation and stormwater standards and maintenance of specific recreation and stormwater safety features in Victoria.
+Describe "Associate decimal with the back of the late of the state of Provide "Australian designers with the best available information on design flood estimation" and in turn "providing a sound basis for the sizing of works and structures that are subject to floods".
+The Act sets out the legal framework for the regulation of construction of recreation and stormwaters and other structures, recreation and stormwater standards and maintenance of specific recreation and stormwater safety features in Victoria.
 The Regulations are derived from the Act and contain, amongst other things, the requirements relating to recreation and stormwater permits and recreation and stormwater inspections.
 The Regulations call up the Building Code of Australia (BCA) as a technical reference that must be complied with.
-Fatchment and Land Protection Act 1994 Includes setting up a framework for the integrated management and protection of catchments (S1).
-The Act establishes the catchment management authorities (S1). invironment Protection act 1970 The purpose of this Act is to create a legislative framework for the protection of the environment in Victoria having regard to the principles of environmental protection. ocal Government Act 1989 ocal Government Finance and eporting Regulations 2004 Sets out role, purpose, responsibilities and powers of local governments including the preparation of a long term financial plan supported by stormwater assets asset management plans for sustainable service delivery.
-Melton City Council Precinct structure Plans A strategic plan that guides the delivery of urban environment within the municipality, it sets the vision for how land should be developed, illustrates the future urban structure and describes the outcomes to be achieved by future development.
+Includes setting up a framework for the integrated management and protection of catchments (S1).
+The Act establishes the catchment management authorities (S11).
+The purpose of this Act is to create a legislative framework for the protection of the environment in Victoria having regard to the principles of environmental protection.
+Sets out role, purpose, responsibilities and powers of local governments including the preparation of a long term financial plan supported by stormwater assets asset management plans for sustainable service delivery.
+A strategic plan that guides the delivery of urban environment within the municipality.
+It sets the vision for how land should be developed, illustrates the future urban structure and describes the outcomes to be achieved by future development.
 It details the form and conditions that must be met by future plan use and development.
-It also addresses the requirements of the EPBC Act 1999 in accordance with the endorsed program under part 10. lational Asset Management ramework Legislation 2010 Focuses on long term financial sustainability and provides a mandate to have long term strategy, financial statements and annual reporting mechanisms.
-AM plans are likely to be audited. occupational Health and Fafety Act 2004 Aims to secure the health, safety and welfare of people at work.
+It also addresses the requirements of the EPBC Act 1999 in accordance with the endorsed program under part 10.
+Focuses on long term financial sustainability and provides a mandate to have long term strategy, financial statements and annual reporting mechanisms.
+AM plans are likely to be audited.
+Aims to secure the health, safety and welfare of people at work.
 It lays down general requirements that must be met at places of work in Victoria.
 The provisions of the Act cover every place of work in Victoria.
-The Act covers self-employed people as well as employees, employers, students, contractors and other visitors. occupational Health and Safety Regulations 2007 Outlines minimum actions to be taken to comply with OH&S Act.
+The Act covers self-employed people as well as employees, employers, students, contractors and other visitors.
+Outlines minimum actions to be taken to comply with OH&S Act.
 It explains plants such as Lifts, boilers maintenance, inspection and testing and WorkCover registration requirements.
-Planning and Environment act 1987 Planning and Environment Act 1987.
+Planning and Environment Act 1987.
 Sets of legislative requirements for planning and environmental concerns in new and upgrades areas.
 It allows for the impact of asset construction and growth and sets parameters to trigger Council activities/actions.
-Vater Act 1989 Includes providing for the integrated management of all elements of the terrestrial phase of the water cycle (S1).
+Includes providing for the integrated management of all elements of the terrestrial phase of the water cycle (S1).
 The Act gives the rights and responsibilities for the use flow and control of water e.g. S16.
 The Act creates the waterway management authorities (e.g. Melbourne Water).

-LEVELS OF SERVICE PERFORMANCE MEASURE COMMUNITY LEVELS S OF SERVICE Safety Provide a stormwater drainage system that is low risk to the community Number of claims Responsiveness Response time to customer requests for stormwater related assets.
+KEY PERFORMANCE MEASURE LEVELS OF SERVICE PERFORMANCE MEASURE COMMUNITY LEVELS S OF SERVICE Safety Provide a stormwater drainage system that is low risk to the community Number of claims Responsiveness Response time to customer requests for stormwater related assets.
 Reactive service requests completed within adopted timeframes.
 Quality - Maintenance Performance in maintaining stormwater drainage infrastructure Customer Request Capacity/ Functionality Capacity to convey stormwater to protect properties from overland flow Frequency of overland flow that impacts on private property TECHNICAL LEVELS OF SERVICE Quality Stormwater assets maintained to an acceptable level.
 Lesser than 5% of the total network in condition above score 4 out of 5 Condition Condition assessment of stormwater assets every 3 years.
 Overall Condition Index to be in condition 3 (out of 5) or better.